jherby2k/AudioWorks/README.md

 AudioWorks
 ==========

-A cross-platform, multi-format audio conversion and tagging suite written in C#.
+A cross-platform, multi-format audio conversion and tagging suite written in C# and featuring a PowerShell front-end.
 Codecs currently supported are MP3, MP4 AAC, FLAC, Apple Lossless (ALAC) and Ogg Vorbis.

-This project is intended to supplant [PowerShell Audio](https://github.com/jherby2k/PowerShellAudio) with cross-platform code (Windows, Mac and Linux), by targeting the .NET Standard 2.0 specification and PowerShell Core.
-Development is being done "from scratch" using test-driven methodology.
-APIs are subject to change before general availability.
+This project is intended to supplant [PowerShell Audio](https://github.com/jherby2k/PowerShellAudio) by targetting both Windows PowerShell and PowerShell Core (Windows, Linux and Mac OSX).

-Release is tentatively planned for the third quarter of 2018 (this is dependent on a stable release of ImageSharp).
+Release is tentatively planned for the third quarter of 2018.

 ### Build Status (Master Branch)